Independent restaurant owner.

 I’ve spent decades inside restaurants — as a chef, owner, and operator.

-I built and ran Botto Bistro in California, where I turned a public one-star campaign into one of the most talked-about restaurant stories in the U.S.
+I built and ran Botto Bistro in the Bay Area, where I deliberately invited one-star Yelp reviews — and turned it into one of the most talked-about restaurant stories in the U.S. It wasn't a stunt.
+It was proof that the rules everyone else follows aren't the only way to win.

 I’m known for seeing patterns quickly, naming uncomfortable truths without drama, and cutting through noise.